aws-samples/amazon-translate-enterprise-translation-solution/README.md

 1/ Open CloudFormation page in console and select <b>Create stack with new resources</b>.

-2/ Provide the location of CloudFormation template from this repo (either stored locally or in your AWS S3 Bucket)
+2/ Provide the location of CloudFormation template from this repo (either stored locally or in your AWS S3 Bucket).

 3/ Choose <b>Next</b>.